Skip to content

 GPS and Mapping

-The T-Deck Plus has built-in GPS (the standard T-Deck does not).
-MeshOS uses it to plot your position on an offline world map.
+The T-Deck Plus has built-in GPS.
+The standard T-Deck doesn’t.
+MeshOS uses the Plus’s GPS to plot your position on an offline world map.
 The map includes major city names and multiple zoom levels, all stored in the firmware.
-No external tile downloads needed.
+No external tile downloads.

 MeshOS GPS map

-Higher zoom levels require the paid registration key, but the basic map works without it.
+Higher zoom levels require the paid registration key.
+The basic map works without it.

 The Terminal